Embraer ERJ family: Definitive design

 After re-evaluation late in 1991, the layout was again revised with two rear-fuselage-mounted engines, and a Mach 0.8 cruise speed would be tested in the wind tunnel.
 Seat pitch is 79 cm.
 A further stretch to 50–55 passengers is limited by a 12° rotation angle.
 Embraer continued to look for partners to share the $350 million development as first flight was expected for late 1994.
 In December 1994, Embraer was privatised for 80% to Brazilian and US investors while 20% was kept by the Brazilian Government.

-The definitive ERJ145 first flew on August 11, 1995, with 18 firm orders, 16 options and 127 letters of intent.
+The definitive ERJ 145 first flew on August 11, 1995, with 18 firm orders, 16 options and 127 letters of intent.
 A 1,300h flight-test programme for the prototype and three pre-series aircraft (excluding two ground-test airframes) was planned within 13 months for certification in the third quarter of 1996, before deliveries in the fourth quarter of 1996 to launch customer Flight West.
 The $14.5 million aircraft is developed with risk-sharing partners including Spain's Gamesa producing the wing; Chile's Enaer for the tail; and the USA's C&D Interiors equipping the cabin.
 The standard maximum ramp weight is 19,300 and 20,300 kg for the extended-range, it is fitted with Honeywell Primus 1000 integrated avionics.

 The estimated $300 million development cost is divided between Embraer for 34%, risksharing partners for 33% (including Belgium's SONACA supplying centre and rear fuselage sections, doors, engine pylons and wing leading-edges), long-term loans from Brazilian development-funding institutions for % and participating suppliers for 10%.